adi512001/websocket-app/README.md

-# Frontend task
+# Frontend app using WebSocket and react-plotly

-Create a React App that connects to the WebSocket and presents the obtained data on a plot.
+A React App that connects to the WebSocket and presents the obtained data on a plot.

 The plot and temperature values should be updated each time a new data is received from the socket.
 If data value is bigger than 100 do not present it on the plot.